BSP Funding Opportunities

 Harriet Tubman Undergraduate Advocacy Awards

-Every spring BSP awards stipends of $1500 to undergraduates who have served the UCSD community as student leaders.
-If you would like to nominate a student for an award, please send an email to bsp@ucsd.edu by April 30, 2023.
+Every spring BSP awards stipends to undergraduates who have served the UCSD community as student leaders.
+If you would like to nominate a student for an award, please send an email to bsp@ucsd.edu by May 8, 2026.
 Please refer to the “Harriet Tubman Undergraduate Advocacy Award” in the subject line.
-Staff and faculty may nominate undergraduate students in any year of study and should include a short letter explaining how the student has been a community and/or research advocate among their peers in promoting goals related to BSP’s mission.
+Staff and faculty may nominate undergraduate students in any year* of study and should include a short letter explaining how the student has been a community and/or research advocate among their peers in promoting goals related to BSP’s mission.